We Still Don't Understand High-Dimensional Bayesian Optimization: EXPERIMENTS

-\paragraph{Experimental Set-Up.} Our setup largely follows \cite{hvarfner2024vanilla}: we use the \texttt{LogEI} acquisition function \citep{ament2023unexpected}, initialize all methods with 30 quasi-random observations ($100$ points for $N \gg D$ tasks), and follow their other modeling protocols.
-Details can be found in \Cref{app:implementation-details}, and an implementation of our proposed method is available at \href{https://github.com/colmont/linear-bo}{https://github.com/colmont/linear-bo}.
+\paragraph{Experimental Set-Up.} Our set-up largely follows \citet{hvarfner2024vanilla}: we use the \texttt{LogEI} acquisition function \citep{ament2023unexpected}, initialize all methods with 30 quasi-random observations ($100$ points for $N \gg D$ tasks), and follow their other modeling protocols.
+We run each method for at least 10 different random seeds, and the plots in this paper display the mean and standard error of the mean (with respect to the seeds) as a solid/dotted line and shaded area, respectively.
+Details of our experimental set-up can be found in \Cref{app:implementation-details}.